 6DoF or six degrees of freedom: translations (sliding movements) around the three geometric axes: x, y and z; and rotations around the same three axes

 A satellite’s positional data is usually processed as 6DoF.
-This complex data is compiled from sensor data and stored in a dynamic model: a convolutional neural network, or CNN.
+This complex data is compiled from sensor data and stored in a dynamic model: a convolutional neural network, or CNN, developed by the Computer Vision Lab (CVLab) of EPFL for ClearSpace.
 Video data from the satellite’s optical sensors is also stored in CNNs.

-Sending these neural networks of data down five or more separate processor channels means that even if one of these channels is hit by a burst of radiation, the version reported over the other channels will outvote the minority version.
+Sending these neural networks of data down multiple separate processor channels means that even if one of these channels is hit by a burst of radiation, the version reported over the other channels will outvote the minority version.
 Those familiar with Philip K. Dick’s The Minority Report, or the movie based on it, might recognize the concept.

 Dr. Jacques Viertl of ClearSpace is clear on the benefits of this system: “We asked for an implementation on FPGAs because of the redundancy they offer.
 Whenever you deal with images there is a trade-off between quality and overhead, but in the case of the visual recognition of targets by ClearSpace-1, the processing of the information will be protected by the multiple channels being used, at no extra cost in processing power.